dario-mr/simple-weather-sdplugin/README.md

 ## Button Settings

 - `API key`: your `OpenWeather` API key (get it [here](https://home.openweathermap.org/api_keys))
+- `Type`: how you will configure the plugin, either by City or Coordinates
+- `City`: city for which to display weather conditions
-- `Latitude`: latitude for which the weather conditions will be displayed (range: -90, 90)
+- `Latitude`: latitude for which to display weather conditions (range: -90, 90)
-- `Longitude`: longitude for which the weather conditions will be displayed (range: -180, 180)
+- `Longitude`: longitude for which to display weather conditions (range: -180, 180)
 - `Unit`: temperature unit (Celsius, Fahrenheit)
 - `Refresh`: how often the data is refreshed